MisterPhilip/omnibug/CONTRIBUTING.md

 then it will show up under the `Other` group with the raw parameter key shown as the name.

 There are times that you may want to override this method.
-You might have a set of parameters that match a certain naming schema but there are a lot of them and it doesn't make sense to list them all out.
-For example, your provider has custom dimensions that are passed in the `cd1`, `cd2`, `cd3`, etc. format.
-Instead of listing each of those possibilities out in the `get keys()` method, you could add logic here to see if the name matches your format and then return an object with a dynamically generated name.
+You might have a set of parameters that match a certain naming schema, but there are a lot of them, and it doesn't make sense to list them all out.
+For example: your provider has custom dimensions that are passed in the `cd1`, `cd2`, `cd3`, etc. format.
+Instead of listing each of these possibilities out in the `get keys()` method, you could add logic here to see if the name matches your format and then return an object with a dynamically generated name.